mrbusche/backseatfan.com/_posts/2009-10-20-chad-ochocinco-iphone-app.md

   </p>

   <p>
-    &#8220;It's going to parallel what Chad does on the field,&#8221; Jordan Palmer said. &#8220;The app is a glimpse into his life.
-It's got a little bit of everything.&#8221;
+    "It's going to parallel what Chad does on the field," Jordan Palmer said.
+"The app is a glimpse into his life.
+It's got a little bit of everything."
   </p>

   <p>
-    Unofficial quote from backup quarterback Jordan Palmer &#8220;I am not going to be playing quarterback anytime soon, I might as well make iPhone apps.&#8221;
+    Unofficial quote from backup quarterback Jordan Palmer "I am not going to be playing quarterback anytime soon, I might as well make iPhone apps."
   </p>

   <p>